 'Freedom Day' for dentistry?

 Monday 19 July won't have much impact on dentists or the millions struggling to access our services.
-The bonfire of lockdown restrictions in England will not be confirmed till 12 July, but it does not look like it will have any direct knock-on effects on the restrictions we work under.
+The bonfire of lockdown restrictions in England will not be confirmed until 12 July, but it does not look like it will have any direct knock-on effects on the restrictions we work under.

 Indeed, the Secretary of State has already told parliament that it would make sense for guidelines like the 2 metre rule to continue in "some specific settings", including medical environments.
 Many colleagues will want to keep with current approaches, as we await updated guidance.